SergeyKoval/devops-for-java-bootcamp/task4/extra/README.md

-# Task 4 mandatory part
+# Task 4 extra part

 ## Requirements
 - Configure integration between Jenkins and your Git repo.
 Jenkins project must be started automatically if you push or merge to master, you also must see Jenkins last build status(success/unsuccess) in your Git repo.